UMAprotocol/protocol/packages/sdk/src/libs/tables/base/README.md

 # Base Table

-Contains basic functions you want in most of your tables, unless its a really special case.
+Contains basic functions you want in your tables.
+Also allows you to compose stores and tables with custom data types outside of the sdk if desired.

 ## Usage